Dynamical Variational Autoencoders: A Comprehensive Review: STOchastic Recurrent Networks

-To our knowledge, the STOchastic Recurrent Networks model (STORN) \citep{bayer2014learning} is the first DVAE model to combine an internal deterministic state $\myh[t]$ and an internal stochastic state $\myz[t]$.
-STORN was presented in \citep{bayer2014learning} in predictive mode (i.e., with $\myu[t] = \myx[t-1]$), and from now on we keep this mode for all models for easier comparison, but STORN can be easily set-up in driven mode with an external input $\myu[t]$.
+To the best of our knowledge, STORN \citep{bayer2014learning} is the first DVAE model to combine an internal deterministic state $\myh[t]$ and an internal stochastic state $\myz[t]$. \citet{bayer2014learning} presented STORN in the undriven and predictive modes (i.e., with $\myu[t] = \myx[t-1]$).
+Hereinafter, we retain this mode for STORN, VRNN, and SRNN, for an easier comparison, but these models can also be easily set up in the driven mode with an external input $\myu[t]$.